aws/crypto-tools/repo-management/tenets.md

 ### Mechanisms

-If we care about something happening, it MUST NOT be dependent on the good intentions of humans.
+Requirements MUST NOT be dependent on the good intentions of humans.
-It MUST be enforceable without direct human action.
+They MUST be enforceable without direct human action.

 ### Written Rules

-If we care about managing something about a repository, we MUST write that thing down.
-Unwritten rules cannot be enforced by mechanisms.
+Requirements MUST be defined in written documentation.

 This is important for two reasons: